JsonObjectCompact¶

 - Returns

-is exceeded. - Returns
+HAKKA_JSON_RECURSION_DEPTH_EXCEEDEDwhenmax_depthis exceeded. - Returns

-if string allocation throws an exception. - Exception safety: Strong guarantee.
+HAKKA_JSON_INTERNAL_ERRORif string allocation throws an exception. - Exception safety: Strong guarantee.

 - Returns